Estimated reading time: 7 minutes

 Finding The Right Location

-When you’re building a home from scratch, one of the first factors to consider is finding a suitable plot of land – one with a stable ground, access to utilities, a good community infrastructure, and a desirable climate.
+When you’re building a home from scratch, one of the first factors to consider is finding a suitable plot of land – one with the stable ground, access to utilities, a good community infrastructure, and a desirable climate.

 What’s more, you need to think about whether to go hosted or self-hosted.
 Hosted solutions are very easy to use, but the customization options are much more flexible if you go self-hosted.